-You should discuss the issue with your local HR Adviser in order to agree a way forward.
+You should discuss the issue with your local HR Adviser to agree on a way forward.

-If it is agreed that formal proceedings should be instigated in relation to the poor performance, an investigation will take place and, where it is found that there is a case to answer, there will be a formal hearing process with potential disciplinary sanctions.
+If it is agreed that managers should instigate formal proceedings about the poor performance, an investigation will take place.
+Where it is found that there is a case to answer, there will be a formal hearing process with potential disciplinary sanctions.

-HR will provide you with support, including case specific guidance, throughout the case.
+HR will support you, including case-specific guidance, throughout the case.

 The Disciplinary Policy and Procedure [pdf] sets out the formal procedure for poor performance matters.